symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

     :class: with-shadow
     :target: /_images/post-launch-optin-9.png

-Since it can take more than a week for the XYMs to be transferred, you can come back to this screen to check on the Opt-in status.
+Since it can take more than a week for the XYM to be transferred, you can come back to this screen to check on the Opt-in status.

 .. _post-launch-optin-multisig: